 Is it time for a talk?

-If you’re worried about a parent or loved one living alone, it may be time to talk about a supportive living community.
+If you’re worried about a parent or loved one living alone, it may be time to talk about a supportive senior living community.
 At The Ivy of McKinney, we’re providing resources to help you advise your parents.
 Explore our helpful FAQs and Glossary.
 Then, visit communities, experience the environment, meet the people and decide if it feels right.
 And feel free to Contact Us.

 Get answers to frequently asked questions.